cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 A lot of the magic happens in the `/pages/api/auth/[...auth0].js` file, specifically the call to `handleAuth`.

-The use of `[...auth]` in the file name declares the file as a [catch-all, dynamic route handler][auth0-nextjs-catch-all-route-handler-url], allowing it to match to all routes within `/api/auth/`.
+The use of `[...auth0]` in the file name declares the file as a [catch-all, dynamic route handler][auth0-nextjs-catch-all-route-handler-url], allowing it to match to all routes within `/api/auth/`.
 Calling `handleAuth1` transparently creates route handlers which each perform some function in the auth flow, like `/api/auth/login` and `/api/auth/logout`.